I Corps (United States): Asia-Pacific Shift

 The I Corps shifted its mission to the Asia-Pacific region in mid-2012.
 The I Corps Commander Lt.
 Gen. Robert Brown announced this Pacific Rim rebalance during his Change-of-Command Ceremony at Joint Base Lewis-McChord.
 In late 2011, President Barack Obama and Secretary of Defense Leon Panetta signaled the Asia-Pacific pivot and made several trips to the region.
 The Pacific Rim Rebalance will involve several combined and joint military exercises in Japan, South Korea, Thailand, Philippines, and Australia.
 Part of the I Corps' objectives for these exercises will be Joint Task Force certification in support of United States Pacific Command missions.

-Current organization
+Organization

-The I Corps is unique among the active US Army corps in that it is composed of a mixture of active duty and US Army Reserve units in 47 of the 50 U.S. states, for a total of around 20,000 active duty and 20,000 Army Reserve forces.
+The I Corps is unique among the active US Army corps in that it is composed of a mixture of active duty and US Army Reserve units in 47 of the 50 U.S. states, for a total of around 45,000 Soldiers stationed in Hawaii, Alaska, and Washington State.